FudaWiki/fudawiki-files/hanafuda/patterns/hana-cards.md

 ### 3. Doubt
 The game can be played by 2 or more players.
 48 cards of the deck are used (excluding the joker).

 First decide the dealer in any method preferred.
-The dealer shuffles and deals one card at a time to each player's hand, starting with the person to his left, clockwise, until all players have 12 cards in hand.
+The dealer shuffles and deals one card at a time to each player's hand, starting with the person to his left, clockwise, until all the cards in the deck have been dealt.
+The number of cards in each player's hand will vary slightly; this is normal.

 Starting with the dealer clockwise, each player discards a card to the table face-down, while declaring the month number of the discarded card aloud.
 For example, if the dealer discards a Wisteria card, the dealer declares "4".
 The player to the dealer's left must discard an Iris card and declare "5", the player to that player's left must discard a Peony card and declare "6", etc. (If a player discards a Paulownia and declares "12", the next player must discard a Pine and declare "1".)